tidalcycles/Tidal/CONTRIBUTING.md

 The SuperDirt repository is here: https://github.com/musikinformatik/SuperDirt

-In both cases development takes place on the master branch.
+In both cases development takes place on the main branch.
 To make a contribution, you could:

 * Fork the repository
 * Make and test a change locally
-* Keep your fork up to date with the master
+* Keep your fork up to date with the main branch
 * Make a pull request

 Others may then review and comment on your pull request.
 Please do say